 Cyclists from across the world take part in the Tour, with around 175 riders competing in teams of eight for the coveted winner’s yellow jersey, in stages taking place across a series of physically-challenging terrains.

-When is the 2019 Tour de France?
+When and where is the 2025 Tour de France taking place?

 Can I drive to the Tour de France?